 3.1 Effect of organic formulations on Soil chemical properties

 The application of different organic formulations significantly influenced the soil chemical properties, particularly electrical conductivity (EC) and soil pH.
-Table 2 shows the results of the study which indicate significant (p < 0.05) variations in EC and pH across different treatmentsThe EC values ranged from 0.30 to 0.40 dS m⁻¹, while soil pH values varied from 6.51 to 7.12, indicating only minimal yet meaningful variations across treatments.
+Table 2 shows the results of the study which indicate significant (p < 0.05) variations in EC and pH across different treatments.
+The EC values ranged from 0.30 to 0.40 dS m⁻¹, while soil pH values varied from 6.51 to 7.12, indicating only minimal yet meaningful variations across treatments.
 The highest EC (0.40 dS m⁻¹) and pH (7.12) were recorded in Treatment 9 (Orgafol + NAA + Azospirillum + Phosphobacteria+ VAM), followed by Treatment 8 and Treatment 7, which also showed elevated pH and EC levels compared to the control.
 The lowest EC and pH were observed in Treatment 3 (Orgafol + Azospirillum).
 Despite the narrow range of fluctuations, the significant differences in both parameters suggest that the type and combination of biofertilizers play a role in modulating soil chemical behavior, potentially influencing nutrient mobility and microbial activity in the rhizosphere.
 The observed moderate shifts in soil pH and electrical conductivity underscore the influence of biofertilizer treatments on soil chemical dynamics.
 The comparatively higher values recorded in Treatment 9 suggest a synergistic effect of the combined microbial consortia in enhancing nutrient solubility and soil buffering capacity.
 Such changes are likely mediated through microbial processes in the rhizosphere, which alter the proton and ion exchange equilibrium, as reported by Rao et al. (2007).
 Additionally, the increase in EC across several treatments may be indicative of accelerated decomposition and nutrient mineralization, particularly following the application of liquid organic amendments.
 These outcomes are in concordance with the findings of Gulser et al. (2010), who demonstrated that organic fertilizers contribute to elevated EC levels due to enhanced nutrient release and microbial turnover.
 Furthermore, Ramalakshmi et al. (2008) reported that biofertilizer application slightly reduced soil alkalinity, resulting in a measurable shift in pH compared to untreated soils supporting the current observations of pH modulation under different organic formulations.

 Table 2.
 Effect of different organic formulations on Soil Electrical Conductivity (EC) and pH under greenhouse condition